dibakash/IITM-PDSA/week_2/lecture_2.md

 How do we compare functions with respect to orders of magnitude

-In order to compare one function against another function we have a notion called upper bound.
+In order to compare one function against another function we have a notion called the upper bound.

 ---